contentful/preview-demo/README.md

 # Step 6
 Setup preview on the Contentful web app, your preview **URl** should be a combination of your app's **URL** and your preview secret(from step **3**) for example; [http://localhost:9009/api/preview?secret=testing&slug={entry.fields.slug](http://localhost:9009/api/preview?secret=testing&slug=%7Bentry.fields.slug)}

-Go to the Contentful Webapp --> space settings --> content preview.
+Go to the Contentful Web app --> SPACE SETTINGS --> Content preview.

 Setup preview for the Post content model and use a url like the below;